Our volunteer programmes provide scuba training and practical marine conservation experience in one of the most fascinating countries of the world

 Our Volunteer Programmes

 The old reef doctor volunteer programmes of EcoDiver, Research Assistant (RA), Mangrove, Aquaculture and RA DiveMaster Internships will not be running between 2022 and 2023.
-New volunteer opportunity launching soon, ‘The Reef Doctor Collaborative Research Initiative’ Details will be on the website by mid October 2022 with first expedition ready for mid November 2022 start with flexible start dates throughout 2023.
+A new volunteer opportunity is launching soon: ‘The Reef Doctor Collaborative Research Initiative’.
+Details will be on the website by the end of November 2022, with the first expedition ready for a January 2023 start with flexible start dates throughout 2023.